How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Conclusion

 \section{Conclusion}

-We derived a simple model for the reversible hydrogenation/dehydrogenation and the transport of LOHC compounds and hydrogen in nucleation-inhibited (non-bubbling) catalyst pellets.
+We derived a model for the reversible hydrogenation/dehydrogenation and the transport of LOHC compounds and hydrogen in inhibited (non-bubbling) catalyst pellets.
 Our analysis shows that hydrogen production in the inhibited state depends strongly on the transport of dissolved hydrogen outside the pellet as well as the back reactions.
-Thus, in a small batch experiment, when transport is dominated by diffusion, hydrogen production in the absence of bubbling can be 50-100 times smaller than in the active state, which is in good agreement with experimental observations~\cite{solymosi2022nucleation}.
-In contrast, in a flow-though scenario, when the hydrogen concentration near the pellet is small, the difference between the nucleation-inhibited (non-bubbling) and the active (bubbling) state is much smaller and decreases with the degree of hydrogenation of incoming LOHC mixture, which is also consistent with experimental observations~\cite{uhrig2024reactivation}.
+Thus, in a small batch experiment, \ta{due to the slow diffusive transport, } hydrogen production in the absence of bubbling can be 50-100 times smaller than in the active state, which is in good agreement with experimental observations~\cite{solymosi2022nucleation}.
+In contrast, in a flow-through scenario, \ta{the strong advection of the hydrogen outside the pellet leads to a small concentration of hydrogen close to the pellet, and hence} the difference between the nucleation-inhibited (non-bubbling) and the active (bubbling) state is much smaller and decreases with the degree of hydrogenation of incoming LOHC mixture, which is also consistent with experimental observations~\cite{uhrig2024reactivation}.

+\ta{Finally, we formulated the conditions for spontaneous activation of the pellet based on local hydrogen concentration.
+Bubble growth in porous medium is restricted by capillary pressure \cite{li1995theory}.
+The level of hydrogen supersaturation inside the pellet defines the maximal pressure that can be created in growing bubbles, and hence the size of the smallest pore bottleneck they can pass.
+If supersaturation is too small, gas bubbles remain trapped by capillary forces and the pellet can not reactivate spontaneously.
+We estimated hydrogen supersaturation inside the pellet in realistic experimental conditions, compared the corresponding bottleneck size to typical size of the pellet's mesopores measured in \cite{solymosi2022nucleation} and found it consistent with capillary trapping hypothesis.}